TymDrogin/drochess/README.md

 # Rusty Chess Engine

 Rusty Chess Engine is a simple chess engine I am working on in my free time.
 So far not many things are implemented, howewer the journey is quite enjoyable.
-The enums and states are pretty neat features of rust that helped me get rid of bugs before i even got to run a code.

 ## Features